 4) What impact do you envision 3D printing to have on the fashion industry and when?

-5) Do you see 3D printing as a threat to current designer?
+5) Do you see 3D printing as a threat to current designers?
 If not, why?
 If so, what should be done?

 6) What’s your favorite thing you’ve ever seen 3D printed?